 From what I have gathered its mostly an English and Irish custom that has been adopted by many beach communities in the United States.
 Perhaps because the original settlers of these areas were largely of European or maybe, like Fire Island many beach areas have limited or confusing street structures.
 After all, most research determines the reason for the tradition is simply because street numbers didn’t exist and naming a house was a way for people to locate and recall a specific residence.
 Whatever the reason we should embrace it and continue this amazing tradition on Fire Island.

-I asked members of theto list some favorites, the response was huge. and feel free to add your houses on the FB page or right here in this post.
+I asked members of the Fire Island Facebook group to list some favorites, the response was huge.
+You can see the full list here, and feel free to add your houses on the FB page or right here in this post.

 |Bronx Zoo Too||Camp Sunshine||Casablanca||Catch 22|